CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 To Run you'll need to modify two things in the oF Core

-In libs/openFrameworks/gl/ofLight.h add reference declaration and remove const
+In libs/openFrameworks/gl/ofLight.h add reference `&` and remove `const` keyword

 		ofFloatColor& getAmbientColor();
 		ofFloatColor& getDiffuseColor();